Gita is a $3,250 personal cargo robot that follows you around

 Meet Gita

-The robot sports front-facing cameras which is what it uses to “see” the environment around it.
+Front-facing cameras allow Gita to “see” the environment around it.

-Able to travel at up to 6 miles per hour, Gita pairs with its owner using its on-board cameras and sensors to analyze its master’s shape and size so that it knows who to follow, though it also recognizes other human shapes so that it can move around them and continue following the correct person.
+Able to travel at up to 6 miles per hour, Gita pairs with its owner using its on-board cameras and sensors to analyze their shape and size so it knows who to follow.
+It also recognizes other human shapes so it can move around them and continue following the correct person.

-Piaggio is quick to note that Gita doesn’t record any photos or videos, and that the camera is purely for analyzing the immediate environment.
-Although some would argue that Gita is very much autonomous, insofar as it moves without direct human control, Gita doesn’t consider the vehicle to be autonomous because it’s tied to the movements of the person that it’s paired to.
+Piaggio is quick to note that Gita doesn’t record any photos or videos and that the camera is purely for analyzing its immediate environment.
+Although some would argue that Gita is very much autonomous, insofar as it moves without direct human control, Piaggio doesn’t consider the vehicle to be autonomous because it’s tied to the movements of the person it’s paired to.

-The main use-case for Gita, it seems, is to travel with its owner outdoors (though it also works indoors), carrying all their belongings — gym gear, baby accessories, a skateboard, whatever — and can hold up to 40 pounds of possessions.
+Gita’s main use case seems to be traveling outdoors with its owner (though it also works indoors), carrying all their belongings — gym gear, baby accessories, a skateboard, and so on.
+To that end, it can hold up to 40 pounds.

 The robot maintains a following distance of around 3 feet while at slower walking speeds, though this can increase to 5 feet at brisker walking speeds.